 If portions of the application are incomplete or found to be in error, it is returned to the employer for correction or clarification before any determination on qualification is made.

-Everything accompanying the application become the property of the Division and are not returnable, including the application fee, which is non-refundable.
+Everything accompanying the application becomes the property of the Division.
+The application fee is not refundable.
 If the employer's application is rejected, the Division will properly dispose of the material.

-If the employer does not meet the basic minimum standards or requirements for exemption, the application is denied, and the employer so notified, at this first step in the application's processing.
+If the employer does not meet the basic minimum standards or requirements for exemption, the application is denied, and the employer so notified, at this first step in the application process.

-When the data submitted appears to show that an employer may qualify for self-insurance, a hearing is scheduled among representatives of the applying employer, administrative staff of the Division, and the self-insurers council.
-Wisconsin Statutes provide for a self-insurers council to advise the Department on self-insurance matters.
-The council members are appointed on a three-year basis, by the Secretary of the Department, and are representatives of employers which are currently self-insured in Wisconsin.
+When the data submitted appears to show that an employer may qualify for self-insurance, a hearing is scheduled among representatives of the applying employer, administrative staff of the Division, and the Self-Insurers Council.
+Wisconsin Statutes provide for the Self-Insurers Council to advise the Department on self-insurance matters.
+The council members are appointed on a three-year basis, by the secretary of the Department, and are representatives of employers which are currently self-insured in Wisconsin.

-After this hearing, the self-insurers council will make its recommendation on the approval or denial of the application to the Division.
-If the self-insurers council recommends denial of an exemption from the duty to insure and the Division concurs with that decision; the applicant may appeal that finding to the Secretary of the Department.
+After this hearing, the SIelf-insurers council will make its recommendation on the approval or denial of the application to the Division.
+If the Self-Insurers Council recommends denial of an exemption from the duty to insure and the Division concurs with that decision; the applicant may appeal that finding to the secretary of the Department.
 The decision of the Secretary is final.

-If the self-insurers council recommends approval of the application, it may recommend security requirements also.
-If the Division concurs, a special order is written which states the specific conditions with which the employer must comply (e.g., bonding and excess insurance requirements).
+If the Self-Insurers Council recommends approval of the application, it may recommend security requirements also.
+If the Division concurs, an order is written which states the specific conditions with which the employer must comply (e.g., bond and excess insurance requirements).